 The lender would be basing the loan approval on the following type of criteria:

-- Is the property is in an area that is appreciating?
+• Is the property in an area that’s appreciating?

 As you can see, their focus is on the property, not you.
 In fact, the loan is not even in your name.
 Instead, it’s tied to the property.
-Because of this, you will not need to deal with the hassle of the requirements of a traditional loan.
+Because of this, you wouldn’t have to deal with all the hassles that would be thrown your way from traditional bank lenders.

-Here’s a summary of what you will NOT have to do with non-recourse loans:
+Here’s a summary of what you will NOT have to deal with using a non-recourse loan:

-- You will not need to set-up a domestic bank account.
+• No need to set up a personal domestic bank account.

 What are some typical terms of non-recourse financing:

-- Non-recourse loans usually have a 5.5 to 7% interest rate.
-This may be slightly higher than a traditional loan, but the benefits far outweigh this.
+• Non-recourse loans typically have a slightly higher interest rate than a traditional loan, but the benefits far outweigh this.

-- This type of loan is not available for foreign investors who want to buy a U.S. home to live in.
-It’s for rental property purchases.
+• This type of loan is not available for foreign investors who want to buy a U.S. home to live in because it’s designed for rental property purchases.

 International real estate investors would be wise to choose a non-recourse loan over a traditional one.
-It’s worth mentioning though that there are not a lot of lenders who offer this type of loan.
-They are out there; you just have to do your research.
-It would be worth the time spent since non-recourse loans are what can make buying U.S. real estate happen!
+It’s worth mentioning, though, that there are not a lot of lenders who offer this type of loan.
+They’re out there, but you would have to do your research.
+It would be worth the time spent since non-recourse loans are what make buying U.S. real estate happen.
+Additionally, if you work with a full-service real estate company such as Morris Invest, you’ll find that many properties will have non-recourse financing built into the deal.

-2. Utilize a Full-Service Real Estate Investing Company that Works with International Buyers
+2. Utilize a Full-Service Real Estate Investing Company that Works with International Property Buyers

-The best strategy for buying U.S. real estate as a non-citizen is to utilize a full-service real estate company that works with international investors.
-Better yet, there are real estate companies out there that have non-recourse financing built right into their properties.
+The best strategy for buying U.S. real estate as a non-citizen is to utilize a full-service real estate company that works with foreign investors.
+Better yet, one that has non-recourse financing built right into their properties.
 This provides the best of both worlds.
 One such company is Morris Invest.
-They have worked with many investors from across the globe, making their U.S. property purchase a reality.
+We’ve worked with many investors from across the globe, making their U.S. property purchases a reality.
 Let’s find out more:

 How Can Morris Invest Make it Easy for International Investors to Own an Income-Generating Performing Asset?